 The Allen & Heath MixWizard series of consoles includes several models.
-This user guide describes the stereo input WZ320S model.
-The WZ316:2, WZ312:2 and WZ314:4:2 consoles are described in separate publications.
+This user guide describes the WZ316:2 and WZ312:2 stereo models.
+The 4 group WZ314:4:2 and stereo input WZ320S consoles are described in separate publications.
 For further information on the MixWizard series please refer to the Allen & Heath web site.

-The MixWizard WZ320S is a compact console designed for professional live sound and general purpose mixing.
+The MixWizard is a compact console designed for professional live sound mixing.
 It is built to the same high standards as our top of the range consoles, with individual circuit cards, potentiometers nutted to the panel for absolute strength, steel chassis, and no compromise circuit design ensuring the finest sonic performance.